sgorgutsa/Coursera_DataScience_Capstone/Task 0-3/README.md

 ## Task 1
   1. Tokenization - identifying appropriate tokens such as words, punctuation, and numbers.
 Writing a function that takes a file as input and returns a tokenized version of it.
-  2.Profanity filtering - removing profanity and other words you do not want to predict.
+  2. Profanity filtering - removing profanity and other words you do not want to predict.

 ## Task 2
   1. Exploratory analysis - perform a thorough exploratory analysis of the data, understanding the distribution of words and relationship between the words in the corpora.